 It was reported in 2014 that there were over 57,000 GIS professionals in the USA.
 That number is growing and is expected to continue to rise as the technology becomes cheaper and more widely available.
 The majority of employment opportunities exist in scientific and technical consulting, typically for independent contractors.
 These specialist organizations provide a variety of contractual services to government, private industry and the charity sector who may not have the resources or money to fund GIS systems within their organizations.

 There arealso specialist departments within technical and scientific services.
 For example, the oil and gas industry uses a lot of GIS data for surveying resources and planning new developments.
 Environmental organizations use this data to plan conservation strategies or track populations of animal and plant species.

 A small proportion work for Federal, state and local government in a range of roles.
 This will include civic planning, natural resource management, transportation planning, construction and public services.
 At the Federal level, we can expect some roles at bodies such as the EPA, NOAA and NASA, especially where geographical data is used for academic study, reports for decision makers and policy.

 What Is the Average GIS Technician Salary?

-PayScale reports that GIS Technicians earned an average salary of $42,135 in January 2017.
-The lowest 10% of earners recorded a salary of $32,095 and the highest 10% reported $55,687.
-The equivalent hourly rates were $18.50 (average) with the range of $13.92 to $24.90.
-The rise in salary based on experience and skills is fairly stable.
+GIS technicians, who fall under the broader BLS category of cartographers, earned a median salary of $68,380 as of May 2020.
+The lowest 10% of earners recorded a median salary of $42,980 and the highest 10% reported a median salary of $108,890.* The rise in salary based on experience and skills is fairly stable.
 Most are likely to move into more senior roles after several years including GIS Analyst, GIS Specialist and Database Manager.

 GIS Technician Jobs & Job Description